 2020 Activity.
-During the year ended December 31, 2020, the Company acquired 29 single-tenant income properties for a purchase price of \$116.6 million, or an acquisition cost of \$117.7 million including capitalized acquisition costs.
-The acquisitions made during the year ended December 31, 2020 were accounted for as asset acquisitions.
+During the year ended December 31, 2020, the Company acquired 29 properties for a combined purchase price of \$116.6 million, or a total cost of \$117.7 million including capitalized acquisition costs.
 Of the total acquisition cost, \$30.3 million was allocated to land, \$70.0 million was allocated to buildings and improvements, \$19.1 million was allocated to intangible assets pertaining to the in-place lease value, leasing fees, and above market lease value, and \$1.7 million was allocated to intangible liabilities for the below market lease value.
 The weighted average amortization period for the intangible assets and liabilities was 10.1 years at acquisition.